ImperialCollegeLondon/CCITK/ccitk/cmr_segment/README.md

         ...
 ```

-To run only the refiner, use one of the following commands:
+To run only the refiner, use the following command:
 ```
 ccitk-cmr-segment -o /output-dir/ --data-dir /input-dir/ --refine --csv-path /path-to-csv --n-top 7 --n-atlas 500
 ```

 `--csv-path` indicates a csv file that contains a list of atlas meshes to use.
 For RBH project, the csv file is at